eugenp/tutorials/solon-introduction/README.md

 ## Solon Introduction

-This module contains a Solon REST API backed by MyBatis-Flex, HikariCP, and an in-memory H2 database.
-It requires JDK 21 and Maven 3.9 or later.
+This module contains a REST API built with Solon 4.1.0, MyBatis-Flex 1.11.8, HikariCP 7.1.0, and an in-memory H2 2.5.250 database.
+It targets Java 25.
+Build toolchain: Eclipse Temurin JDK 25.0.4.1+1 and Maven 3.9.16.

 ### Running the application